Golf Story: Reception

 The game received "generally favourable reviews" according to media review aggregator website Metacritic, based on 39 critic reviews.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 75% of critics.
 Critics were positive about the games feel and its charm.
 Martin Robinson writing for Eurogamer called it "one of the finer games you'll find on Nintendo's Switch this year," Robinson also said that despite the game not being the best golf game or RPG, it was a "irresistible and harmonious combination" of the two.
-Gita Jackson of Kotaku said "Golf Story is a Nintendo Switch RPG you should play," and despite not being a fan of golf, she had a newfound appreciation for the game.
+Gita Jackson of Kotaku said "Golf Story is a Nintendo Switch RPG you should play," and despite not being a fan of golf, they had a newfound appreciation for the game.

 The game also gained appreciation for its story and characters.
 Pocket Gamers Emily Sowden commented "the golfing element is fun, the story is interesting, the characters are great, and the game's unlike most of the things we've seen on Switch so far."
 Andrew Reiner of Game Informer commented "Golf Story makes you care about the characters and their world just as much as sinking a do-or-die putt" before calling it a "breath of fresh air".
 A review from Miguel Angel Escudero writing for IGN said it "overflows with charisma".
 Ginny Woo writing for GameSpot commented, "successfully captured the trappings of yesteryear's RPGs, and the witticisms and idiosyncrasies of the characters you encounter are a great palate cleanser between rounds."

 While the majority of the reviews were mostly positive, some reviewers felt the RPG was lacking in crucial areas, such as game mechanics and originality.
-Kay Purcell for Gaming Trend reported, "Golf Story is held back by a number of mechanics, some of which are not very fleshed out or enjoyable."
-RPGamer's Alex Fuller also noted "...it can be argued that the game doesn't provide anything overly new...".Eurogamer ranked Golf Story 50th on their list of the "Top 50 Games of 2017", while Electronic Gaming Monthly ranked it 24th in their list of the 25 Best Games of 2017.
+RPGamer's Alex Fuller noted "...it can be argued that the game doesn't provide anything overly new...".Eurogamer ranked Golf Story 50th on their list of the "Top 50 Games of 2017", while Electronic Gaming Monthly ranked it 24th in their list of the 25 Best Games of 2017.